 He received his first master's degree from UMKC in Economics in 2002 and another in Health, Physical Education and Recreation from Emporia State in 2007.

-He and his wife Meredith reside in Macomb with their dog Annie.
+He and his wife Meredith reside in Macomb with their dogs Annie and Mollie.